Anna Rochester: Early years

 Anna Rochester was born March 30, 1880, in New York City.
 She was the daughter of Roswell Hart Rochester, an executive who worked as Treasurer of the Western Union Telegraph Company, and his wife, the former Louise Agatha Bauman, who had been a public school teacher before her marriage.
 Anna was the couple's only child.
 Unlike many of the participants in the American radical movement of her era, the Rochester family had long roots in the United States, with her father's paternal grandfather, Nathaniel Rochester, the namesake and founder of the city of Rochester, New York.

 Anna spent her developmental years in privilege in the city of Englewood, New Jersey, a comfortable suburb of New York City.
 The Rochester family lived in a large and well equipped home, employing attendants to help raise the child and servants to keep the household running.
-Anna traveled extensively as a young girl, studied music in Germany, and received a first-class private school education at the Dwight School for Girls (now Dwight-Englewood school).
+Anna traveled extensively as a young girl, studied music in Germany, and received a first-class private school education at the Dwight School for Girls.
 She exhibited intelligence and a penchant for scholarship at a comparatively young age, and briefly aspired to the advanced study of mathematics.

 The Rochesters were a religious family and Anna was raised as a Protestant in the Episcopal Church, attending her first church service when she was just 5 and undergoing confirmation as a member of the church in 1894, at the age of 14.
 Anna was strongly imbued with the moral code of the church, which stressed simplicity, modesty, and service to others.
 Her religious fervor would continue to develop in her late teen years.

 Rochester was admitted to Bryn Mawr College, one of America's premier women's liberal arts universities, located ten miles west of Philadelphia.
 Her coursework proceeded as well as could be expected, but she found her collegiate career cut short by family matters, with her father dying of a heart attack in the middle of her freshman year and her mother falling ill of "nervous collapse" near the end of her sophomore session.
 This would mark the end of Rochester's tenure at Bryn Mawr.
 Anna became her mother's caretaker, visiting the spas of Europe and vacationing at summer resorts in search of a "cure."

 The summer of 1904 mother and daughter spent at a new resort, Philbrook Farm of Shelburne, New Hampshire.
 It was there that Rochester met Vida Dutton Scudder, a political activist motivated by the social gospel, and her lesbian partner, the writer Florence Converse.
 The connection proved both politically and socially illuminating.
 A male suitor was turned away in 1907, and a return to Philbrook Farm in 1908 invigorated Rochester's interest in sociology and the ongoing progressive campaign to ameliorate the ills of modern industrial society.
 Her discovery that same summer of Walter Rauschenbusch's seminal book, Christianity and the Social Crisis, completed Rochester's conversion from socialite to social activist.